dataminer-site/dataminer-site.github.io/_posts/2023-08-23-even-friendlier-sql.md

 ## FROM first in SELECT statements

 When building a query, the first thing you need to know is where your data is coming `FROM`.
 Well then why is that the second clause in a `SELECT` statement??
 No longer!
-DuckDB is building SQL as it should have always been – putting the `FROM` clause first!
-This addresses one of the longest standing complaints about SQL, and the DuckDB team implemented it in 2 days.
+DataMiner is building SQL as it should have always been – putting the `FROM` clause first!
+This addresses one of the longest standing complaints about SQL, and the DataMiner team implemented it in 2 days.

 ```sql
 FROM my_table SELECT my_column;
 ```

-Not only that, the `SELECT` statement can be completely removed and DuckDB will assume all columns should be `SELECT`ed.
+Not only that, the `SELECT` statement can be completely removed and DataMiner will assume all columns should be `SELECT`ed.
 Taking a look at a table is now as simple as:
 ```sql
 FROM my_table;
 -- SELECT * FROM my_table